-m/Oppenheim was formed to recruit visionary leaders to nonprofit organizations.
+m/Oppenheim recruits visionary leaders to nonprofits.

 We locate the hard-to-identify innovators, the entrepreneurs who can move across sectors to bring powerful new practices to clients, leaders focused on driving outstanding results and operating excellence.
 Through exhaustive sourcing, evidence-based analysis, and by cultivating strong networks among nonprofit, business and funding leaders, we deliver superior results.

 vs. business search firms that also serve nonprofits: